Philip DeFranco: Early independent network aspirations

-BetterHelp controversy

-In October 2018, BetterHelp gained attention from YouTube personalities after concerns were raised about alleged use of unfair pricing, paid reviews from actors, and questionable terms of service.
-Along with creators like Shane Dawson, DeFranco faced backlash for being among their most high-profile supporters.
-Both DeFranco and BetterHelp CEO Alon Matas addressed the issue, giving statements to Polygon's Julia Alexander.
-On October 15, DeFranco tweeted that he had formally ended his relationship with BetterHelp.

-Launching Rogue Rocket
+Rogue Rocket

-DeFranco launched Beautiful Bastard in February 2019, a line of hair care named after his catchphrase from the introductions of his news show.

 Since regaining control over his properties from the Discovery Network in May 2017, DeFranco has been working towards broadening his content and reach.
 He began work on Rogue Rocket and would launch the news network on April 22, 2019.
 The network's launch was accompanied by a website.
 A YouTube channel for the network, produced by Amanda Morones and featuring news story breakdowns launched in July; these breakdowns are presented in longer formats (such as 10- to 30-minute mini-documentaries) than those seen on The Philip DeFranco Show.
 Instead of being hosted by DeFranco, the channel features an on-camera cast of correspondents; the first of these correspondents was Maria Sosyan.
 In addition to the website and YouTube channel, the Rogue Rocket network also comprised a podcast named A Conversation With, in which DeFranco hosts and interviews a subject.

-In 2020, YouTube tapped various YouTubers, with DeFranco amongst them, to interview Anthony Fauci, with the goal of bringing information related to the COVID-19 pandemic to younger audiences.
+Other ventures and partnerships

+DeFranco launched Beautiful Bastard in February 2019, a line of hair care named after his catchphrase from the introductions of his news show.
+In June 2020, DeFranco signed with Semaphore Licensing Solutions to "seek out prospective manufacturing and retailer partners to bring DeFranco-branded products to market".

+In November 2021, DeFranco was announced as the chief creator officer for Fourthwall, a startup designed to help content creators build their own branded websites.